ksu-cs-textbooks/cis301/content/5-chapter/5_2-predSyntax.md

 ## Predicates

 A **predicate** is a function that returns a boolean.
 It can have one or many parameters, each of which are individuals in a particular domain.
-A predicate will describe a characteristic of an individual or a comparison betwen multiple individuals.
+A predicate will describe a characteristic of an individual or a comparison between multiple individuals.

 For example, suppose our domain is the set of people.
 Suppose `Alice`, `Bob`, and `Carla` are individuals in our domain. `Alice` is `Bob`'s mother, and `Carla` is an unrelated individual. `Carla` is 5'10 and 20 years old, `Alice` is 5'5 and 35 years old, and `Bob` is 4'10 and 10 years old.